UniversalDependencies/docs/_pcm-feat/Mood.md

 + Jus : jussive

-The `Ind` `Imp` values are only carried by instances of verbs following the English morphology, e.g _teaches, teaching, taught..._
+The `Ind` and `Imp` values are only carried by instances of verbs following the English morphology, e.g _teaches, teaching, taught..._

 ### `Ind`: indicative